-One of the most neglected parts of vehicles are usually door jambs.
-They collect the dirt over the years, and sometimes it’s extremely hard to clean them properly.
-In today’s article, I’ll show you how to clean door jambs to perfection so that they’re cleaner than ever.
+One of the most neglected parts of vehicles is usually the door jambs.
+They collect dirt over the years, and sometimes, it’s extremely hard to clean them properly.
+In today’s article, I’ll show you the method I use to clean door jambs, even if they’re extremely filthy.

 1. Pre-Wash With a Hose or Pressure Washer

-If you’re more experienced, using a pressure washer (check my recommended pressure washers here) will make the job easier and quicker.
+If you’re more experienced, using a high pressure washer will make the job easier and quicker.
 Just make sure to be careful.
 You don’t want to mess things up.

 When possible, I always use a pressure washer, but I keep it at an almost 90-degree angle, so no water goes inside the car.

-2. Clean Them With a Brush and All-Purpose Cleaner
+2. Clean Door Jambs With a Brush and All-Purpose Cleaner

 After pre-washing door jambs, you’re ready to start thoroughly cleaning them by spraying some all-purpose cleaner (APC) and then agitating the area with a detailing brush.
-One of the best APCs out there is Meguiars All-Purpose Cleaner (check the price on Amazon now).
+One of the best APCs out there is Meguiar's All Purpose Cleaner.

 Also, instead of an APC, you can use some degreaser such as Super Clean.
 Degreasers are excellent if there are oils to clean from door jambs.

-However, when using degreasers, you should be careful around the door hinges since they often have grease lubricant inside.
-Degreasers could remove that lubrication from hinges, and the door might start to creak.
+NOTE: When using degreasers, you should be careful around the door hinges since they often have grease lubricant inside.
+Degreasers could remove that lubrication from the hinges, and the door might start to creak.

 3. Rinse The Door Jambs Off